OscarNOW/minecraft-server/src/docs/README.md

 ## **Installation and usage**
 1. Install with `npm i @boem312/minecraft-server`.
 2. Now you can use the library.
-Here's an example code:
+Here's some example code:
 ```js
 const { Server } = require('@boem312/minecraft-server');
 const server = new Server();